kunalwanikar/Multistage-DNS-Resolver-using-Client-Server-Socket-Programming/README.md

 3. Proxy server caches DNS Server response.

-4. FIFO scheme is used for updating the cache by the proxy server .
+4. FIFO scheme is used for updating the cache by the proxy server .<br />
 /-------------------------------------------------------------------------------------------------

 ## How to run?